eshwanthkartitr/NAACL-2025-Political-Sentiment-Analysis/readme.md

 This repository contains the code and models used for Task 4 (Political Sentiment Analysis) in the **NAACL DravidaLangTech 2025** competition.
 The objective of this task is to classify political sentiment in Tamil code-mixed tweets.

 ## 📌 Project Overview
 The dataset consists of code-mixed Dravidian text labeled for political sentiment (7 classes).
 Various machine learning and deep learning models have been explored to achieve the best classification performance.
+Datasets used are available in the dat folder.
+The fine tuning codes are available in the transformer models folder.

 ## 🚀 Best Performing Model
 The best-performing model in this project is **LaBSE + SVM**, which achieved the highest F1 Score among all tested approaches.